llmodelcitizen/container-multiplexer/README.md

 docker rm cm-mod
 ```

-Finally, build the runtime image:
+Finally, build the runtime image.
+You can also run this command after changing `Dockerfile` or `entrypoint.sh`, keeping the existing `cm-base:latest`:

 ```bash
 docker build -t cm .
 ```

-After changing only `Dockerfile` or `entrypoint.sh`, rebuild just the runtime image with the cached `cm-base:latest`.

 ### Quick Base Updates

-Once `cm-base:latest` already exists, use this faster path for ad-hoc changes such as installing a package or tweaking shell configuration.
+Once `cm-base:latest` exists, you can use this faster path for ad-hoc changes.
 It updates the base image directly, then rebuilds the thin runtime image, usually avoiding the slower Debian/package rebuild.

 Start a temporary container from the current base image: